 Dram Shop laws generally allow DUI victims or their families to sue alcohol sellers or retailers for monetary damages to compensate for injuries or wrongful death.
 Texas, however, has strict limits on the bar and alcoholic beverage server liability.
 Declaring “the consumption of intoxicating beverages, rather than serving, supplying, or selling such beverages, is the proximate cause of any injury, including death and property damage, inflicted by an intoxicated person on himself or another person,”.
 The statute provides that the “intoxicated person shall be primarily responsible” for any injury they cause, unless a reasonable person under the same or similar circumstances knows that the person served is already intoxicated at the time of serving.

+It is possible in this case that the establishment’s staff knew that the patron was already intoxicated when he was treated.
 Given this event, you may have some questions about how dram shop laws work.
 Next, we explain it by answering some questions:

 What are Dram Shop Laws?